PowerPlatformToolBox/sample-tools/new/html-sample/README.md

 - FetchXML query to retrieve top 10 accounts
 - Display results with formatting
 - If a FetchXML is saved in Tool Settings, the Query button will use that instead of the default
+ - This sample supports multi-connection: try the "Secondary" buttons to run the same queries against the secondary connection

 **CRUD Operations:**
 - Create new account records